Mobile phones are an expensive bit of technology and are so expensive brand new. Instead, look to buy a second hand mobile phone for far cheaper.

 When you’re not buying from new, you need to be prepared that the phone won’t always be absolutely perfect.
-While some people look after their phones well and use screen protectors and cases, other people throw their phone into their bags or pocket with their keys (eeek!)
+While some people look after their phones well and use screen protectors and cases, other people throw their phones into their bags or pocket with their keys (eeek!)

-As part of your research, make sure you look at photos of the item and read the description to see whether they say the item is “like new” or or if they describe any cosmetic damage.
+As part of your research, make sure you look at photos of the item and read the description to see whether they say the item is “like new” or if they describe any cosmetic damage.

 You also want to make sure that the phone actually works!
 It may sound silly, but people try to sell off their faulty and damaged mobile too!